jae0/bio.snowcrab/inst/markdown/02_fishery_summary.md

 #| echo: false
 #| results: asis
 #| layout-ncol: 1
-#| tbl-cap: "Average by-catch discards (kg) using effort.
-Dots indicated low values.
+#| tbl-cap: "By-catch (kg) estimated from fisheries effort.
+Dots indicate low values.
 Where species exist in a list but there is no data, this indicates some historical bycatch.
-The average is only for the years shown."
+The overall average is only for the years shown."
 #| tbl-subcap:
 #|   - "(a)"
 #|   - "(b)"